bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 As it turns out, this approach resulted in the css files being added to collections.all, which is the basis for creating the sitemap.

-I raised this issue on the plugin repo as well as the eleventy repo.
+I raised this issue on the plugin repo as well as the Eleventy repo.
 Stephanie quickly identified a graceful workaround.
 And that is to add a css.json file that includes the following:

 ```json
 {